kongrigoriou/Weather-App/README.md

 # Weather-App

 This Weather Application is designed to provide information about the weather for any city worldwide.
 It is a Java-based application that utilizes the Swing framework for the graphic user interface (GUI).
-Users van input the name of a city and get instant access to weather information such as temperature, humidity and windspeed.
+Users can input the name of a city and get instant access to weather information such as temperature, humidity and windspeed.

 <p align ="center";"> <img src="WeatherAppImg.png" height="280"> </p>